Funyday-k/Notes/README.md

 # Notes
-This my note of physics
+This is my study notes.